New project in new medium! (May 2021)

 Performing Off-B'way and Celloing in the Pit (Nov.
 2019)

 Molly reprises the role of [now-]Doctor Marlena Kellsberg in Lili Marlene's sequel: Swing! with Write Act Rep at St. Luke's Theater.
-She's also playing cello in the pit orchestra of Holmdel Theatre Co.'s production of Little Women, and doing some graphic design work.
+She's also playing cello in the pit orchestra of Holmdel Theatre Co.'s production of Little Women, and doing some work.
 A delightful trifecta!

 Frankenstein and The House on Haunted Hill (Sept.
 2019)